 Highly interactive rated 3: Students discuss economics, respond to each others’ essays, write "study buddy questions," and play economics games on the class website.
 Students are expected to log on to the website every weekday, but not at any particular time of day in order to accommodate different schedules and students living around the world.
-We will have optional and recorded meetings on zoom at least once per unit.
+Although the class is asynchronous, we will have optional and recorded meetings on zoom at least once per unit.

 Class Description: Are you the sort of person who likes to talk about the effects of government policies and what the government should or should not do?
 You may be a born economist.
 Macroeconomics is the part of economics that studies government actions and looks mostly at problems of the economy as a whole such as inflation, unemployment, recession, international trade, and long-term growth.
 We will specifically learn about economics theories of important economists from Adam Smith, to John Maynard Keynes, to Milton Friedman.

 In this class, you will learn how to predict the effects of government actions.
 For example, "What happens to unemployment rates when the government raises the minimum wage or cuts taxes?"

 You will learn the skills necessary for analyzing economics problems: how to use the vocabulary of economists, how to draw “supply” and “demand” curves, how to read economics graphs, how to pull the economy out of recessions or inflationary spirals and how to promote long-term economic growth.

 The most fun part of the class is the economics simulation games.
 Each game will be played twice (each run lasting two weeks), and there will be four games during the year.